 Read our quick guide about damage to the meniscus and the possible causes behind it, symptoms and treatment.

-This injury may be sustained on both the inside and the outside of the knee.
-In younger people, damage to the meniscus is often sustained during sports activities, and violent twisting is the most common cause of this.
-In middleaged and elderly people, damage to the meniscus may be sustained with relatively little force, such as when standing up from crouching.
+A damage to the meniscus may be sustained on both the inside and the outside of the knee.
+In younger people, the injury is often sustained during sports activities, and violent twisting is the most common cause of this.
+In middle-aged and elderly people, damage to the meniscus may be sustained with relatively little force, such as when standing up from crouching.

 - Violent twisting

 - Deep knee-bending (elderly people)

 - Pain on twisting, hyperextension and deep knee-bending

 - Locking sensation, getting stuck